Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Update Platform Binding Secret during runtime (Pre-Shared Secret based)

-This sequence diagram is about generation and exchange of Platform Binding Secret using Shielded Connection during runtime.
-The solution comprises the Host and the OPTIGA™.
+This sequence diagram depicts generation and exchange of Platform Binding Secret using Shielded Connection during runtime.
+The solution comprises the Host and the OPTIGA™ Trust M.

 **Pre-condition(s):**

-  - The Pairing of OPTIGA™ and Host (Pre-Shared secret based) is performed.
+  - The Pairing of OPTIGA™ Trust M and Host (Pre-Shared secret based) is performed.

   - The change access condition of Platform Binding Secret is enabled